MourigalLab/PointChargeCEF/README.md

 ### (G) Other tools
 1. Conventional Stevens Operators fit <br />
-    With intial values of CEF parameters give, the conventional Stevens Operator fit can be done within a single line, e.g. for the example of  TmMgGaO4/TMGO.ipynb
+    With intial values of CEF parameters given, the conventional Stevens Operator fit can be done within a single line, e.g. for the example of  TmMgGaO4/TMGO.ipynb

     `TMGO.StevenOpfit() `